flyzsd/deno-oak-web-app/README.md

+# Simple Web Server using Deno and Oak

 ## How to run the program?
 `
 deno run --allow-net server.ts
 `

 ######Runtime verification with dependencies
 `
 deno run --lock=lock.json --cached-only --allow-net server.ts